gnafit/gna/doc/source/acknowledgements.rst

      - |dlnp|
      - |lit|

-The work on GNA is carried out by a group from Dzhelepov Laboratory of Nuclear Research of Joint Institute for Nuclear Problems.
+The work on GNA is carried out by a group from Dzhelepov Laboratory of Nuclear Problems of Joint Institute for Nuclear Problems.
 We are also grateful to the Laboratory of Information Technologies for their support.

 Funding